howerj/forth-cpu/readme.md

 * Make a javascript based simulator for the H2, perhaps with [emscripten][]
 * Convert tables in this document to markdown tables as supported by [pandoc][].
+* Move this file to "h2.md" and make a simpler "readme.md" with a short description and flashy GIFs

 ## Forth